kiran-brahma/dante-astro-theme/src/content/journal/warren-buffet-1.md

     ![Focus on Investments](https://i.imgur.com/BwyVLkl.png)

 8. Focus on companies that pay dividends.
-High growth organizations should use it to buy more shares, low growth should retain the dividend to invest in high growth.
+High-growth organisations should use it to buy more shares, low growth should retain the dividend to invest in high growth.
 Focus on whether the dividend is paid via new share issue or profits.

-9. Focus to invest in companies where every rupee retained results in similar growth in their market value.
+9. Focus on investing in companies where every rupee retained results in a similar growth in their market value.

 10. If a business looks good and makes good economic profit, then invest in more shares when the prices are down due to market sentiments.

 11. Stock split leads to an increase in trading volume, hence leading to higher deviation from intrinsic value.
-This is one key reason why Buffet doesn't encourage stock split.
+This is one key reason why Buffet doesn't encourage stock splits.

 12. Multiple times, companies have just 1-2 businesses that deliver the returns way above market with others not giving subpar returns.
 However, on average they provide market returns or above, leading to high skewness that many don’t notice.
 This is commonly seen in acquisitions.
 In such cases, try to exit those with subpar and retain only those that make sense.

-13. Mostly companies improve their earnings by increase in capital.
+13. Mostly companies improve their earnings by increasing capital.
 Rarely do companies generate capital that can be invested elsewhere.

-14. Most companies increase their value via retaining earnings rather than investing in high rate business or something else with the capital retained.
+14. Most companies increase their value via retaining earnings rather than investing in high-rate business or something else with the capital retained.

 15. If a company's market value is worth less than its intrinsic value and on a share buyback, it's a good opportunity to invest.